Got the foggiest idea on Brexit?

 that you are “supposed to” demonize-demonize-demonize.
 For the sake of being idealistic…

-that PC types, and US republicans and democrats, all have the ego of a child, just like certain people in London.
+that PC types, and US republicans and democrats, should all have the ego of a child, just like certain people in London.

 Well, what’s the point of free speech if we can’t freely try to have empathy?
 Must our current polarization continue on for ever and ever, without amen?